AdobeDocs/experience-manager-64.en/help/forms/using/enabling-attachments-html5-form.md

 ## Attachment submission format {#attachment-submission-format}

 When attachments are enabled, HTML5 form submits multipart data.
-The mutii-part submission data has two parts **dataXml **and** attachments. **
+The mutii-part submission data has two parts **dataXml** and **attachments**.

 >[!NOTE]
 >